jurassix/http-benchmark/README.md

       .start()

 ## Improvements
- - add post support (in progess)
+ - Add post support (in progress)
- - add cookie support
+ - Add cookie support
- - expose full URI object to get and post
+ - Expose full URI object to get and post
- - add report collector to display reports when all scenarios are completed or to a file
+ - Add report collector to display reports when all scenarios are completed or to a file
- - add domain option so http requests can shorten
+ - Add domain option so http requests can shorten
- - integrate reports with D3 to visualize scenarios
+ - Integrate reports with D3 to visualize scenarios
- - other start commands: repeat(n), start(n), forever
+ - Other start commands: repeat(n), start(n), forever

 ## Example: